REGISTRATION, SEASONS AND DIVISIONS

 Each player’s parent or caregiver must meet a volunteer requirement of 2 shifts per family registered per season (Spring will consist of 1 reg season plus 1 tournament and Summer will be 1 shift).

 There are lots of other ways to volunteer – for example, volunteering as a coach, team parent, or doing work around the park, etc. If you identify a new volunteer job that you would like to do, contact the volunteer coordinator and likely credit can be received for the project.
-For example, the FAQ section of our website was created by a volunteer who then earned their volunteer credit.

 Yes.
 At the start of the season, you will be required pay $150.
 Once the requirement has been confirmed filled you will receive a code for a discount of $150 for the following season.
 Refunds will be considered by written request only.